katmama/python-api-challenge/README.md

 Now, let's use your skills working with weather data to plan future vacations.
 Use Jupyter-gmaps and the Google Places API for this part of the assignment.

-Note: Remember that any API usage beyond the $200 credit will be charged to your personal account.
-You can set quotas and limits to your daily requests to be sure you can't be charged.
-Check out Google Maps Platform Billing and Manage your cost of use for more information.

-Note: If you are having trouble displaying the maps, run jupyter nbextension enable --py gmaps in your environment and then retry.

 To complete this part of the assignment, you will need to do the following:

-Create a heat map that displays the humidity for every city from Part 1, as in the following image:
+Create a heat map that displays the humidity for every city from Part 1

 Narrow down the DataFrame to find your ideal weather condition.
 For example: